iqbal9865/CrystalEventManagement-server/README.md

 * Express.js
 * MongoDB

-A authorized user can add or delete product, can see the previous order.
 Two Types of user can visit this site
 * Common User
 * Admin User
+A admin user can add or delete product,
 ## Live Site
 [http://localhost:5000/](http://localhost:5000/)